-Reporting a case of work related asthma to SHARP under the Reportable Conditions Rule does not relieve the diagnosing physician of their responsibility to inform the patient on their right to file a workers’ compensation claim.
+Reporting a case to SHARP under the Reportable Conditions Rule does not relieve the diagnosing physician of their responsibility to inform the patient on their right to file a workers’ compensation claim.
 Similarly, the filing of a workers’ compensation claim does not relieve the diagnosing physician of the Reportable Conditions Rule.

 Privacy and confidentiality

 All information obtained from case reports will be used for public health surveillance and prevention purposes only.
 Specific personal identifiers obtained by SHARP for surveillance purposes will not be shared with any other group within L&I for claims initiation/management or any other purpose without written permission by the case.